cm281273/flappybird/README.md

 ## Install the Atom text editor and plugins

 1. You will be using a text editor called Atom to write your code.
-You can download and install it from https://atom.io/
+You can download and install it from https://atom.io/ If you have a Windows 10 operating system, we recommend you use version 1.28 portable.
 2. Open the source files you downloaded in Atom using the menu "File" > "Add Project Folder".
 3. Find the folder containing the files you need and open it.
 4. Install the "script" package.